aecyia/Sakura/README.md

 Tired of the blue UI ?

-Want a light pink one ?
+Want a pink one ?

-This project aims to recolour the UI, redesign icons, and more
+This project aims to recolour the UI, redesign icons, and more ♡

 ![Sakura](https://user-images.githubusercontent.com/57078659/214094736-689dcf19-3656-422e-b885-8bba937149a4.png)